As well as the famed luxury of bathing in milk, Cleopatra was wise to the ‘Plant of Immortality,’ the ‘Wand of Heaven’: aloe vera.

 We use this wonderful botanical in nearly everything we make.
 Gorgeous.
 And just one of the reasons why our products feel so good on the skin.

-You can learn more about the beauty benefits of aloe vera by clicking here.
+Learn more about the beauty benefits of aloe vera.